Today I’m gonna answer the question, “Who is eligible for expungement in Texas?”

 One more scenario I forgot is like a stolen identity type of situation.

 If someone gave the police your information when they were arrested, this happens surprisingly

 often with family members.
 People will give their older brother or older sister’s information

 when they’re arrested and that older brother or sister, if they can show that they

 were charged wrongfully because it was their little sibling, then that person may be eligible to clear their record through expungement.

-If you have any questions or you’re not sure about the outcome of your case, give us a call and we’ll take a look at it for you.
+If you have any questions or you’re not sure about the outcome of your case, contact Dallas expungement lawyer Eric Ramos today and we’ll take a look at it for you.